Alison Brie

-Alison Brie Schermerhorn (born December 29, 1982) is an American actress, writer, and producer.
+Alison Brie Schermerhorn (born December 29, 1982) is an American actress, producer, and writer.
+Her accolades include a Screen Actors Guild Award, as well as nominations for four Critics' Choice Awards and two Golden Globe Awards.

-Brie earned recognition for playing Trudy Campbell in the drama series Mad Men (2007–2015), and had her breakthrough starring as Annie Edison in the sitcom Community (2009–2015).
-She then voiced Diane Nguyen in the animated comedy series BoJack Horseman (2014–2020) and portrayed Ruth Wilder in the comedy drama series GLOW (2017–2019), receiving nominations at the Golden Globe and Screen Actors Guild Awards for the latter.
+Brie gained recognition for playing Trudy Campbell in the drama series Mad Men (2007–2015) and for her breakthrough role as Annie Edison in the sitcom Community (2009–2015).
+She then voiced Diane Nguyen in the animated comedy series BoJack Horseman (2014–2020) and garnered critical acclaim for portraying Ruth Wilder in the comedy drama series GLOW (2017–2019).

-In addition to her television work, Brie has featured in films such as Scream 4 (2011), The Five-Year Engagement (2012), The Lego Movie film series (2014–2019), Get Hard (2015), Sleeping with Other People (2015), How to Be Single (2016), The Post (2017), The Little Hours (2017), Promising Young Woman (2020), Happiest Season (2020), and Together (2025).
-She also wrote, produced, and starred in the films Horse Girl (2020), Spin Me Round (2022), and Somebody I Used to Know (2023).
+Brie has appeared in films such as Scream 4 (2011), The Five-Year Engagement (2012), The Lego Movie film series (2014–2019), Get Hard (2015), Sleeping with Other People (2015), How to Be Single (2016), The Post (2017), The Little Hours (2017), Promising Young Woman (2020), Happiest Season (2020), and Together (2025).
+She has also expanded into filmmaking, having written, produced, and starred in Horse Girl (2020), Spin Me Round (2022), and Somebody I Used to Know (2023).

 Early life

-Alison Brie Schermerhorn was born on December 29, 1982, in the Hollywood neighborhood of Los Angeles, California.
+Alison Brie Schermerhorn was born on December 29, 1982, in Hollywood, Los Angeles, California.
 Her father is a musician and freelance entertainment reporter.
 Her mother works at Para los Niños ("For the Children"), a non-profit childcare agency.
-She has an older sister named Lauren.
+She has a sister named Lauren.
 Brie's mother is Jewish.
 Her father was raised Catholic, and has Dutch, English, and Scottish ancestry.
-While being raised by her divorced parents, she occasionally attended a "Christian-Hindu hybrid church" called the Self-Realization Fellowship with her father, while her mother "would always make sure we knew we were Jewish."
+While being raised by her divorced parents, she occasionally attended a "Christian-Hindu hybrid church" called the Self-Realization Fellowship with her father, while her mother "would always make sure we knew we were Jewish".
 She graduated from South Pasadena High School in 2001.
 The summer between high school and college, she worked as a clown named Sunny at children's birthday parties.

 She graduated from the California Institute of the Arts with a bachelor's degree in theater in 2005.
 Her studies included a year at the Royal Conservatoire of Scotland in Glasgow.